 The history of Shiatsu massage

-Traditional Chinese medicine (TCM) was introduced in Japan in the 6th century, where the practice began to evolve to suit the local customs.
+What is Shiatsu massage?
+It starts with traditional Chinese medicine (TCM).
+TCM was introduced in Japan in the 6th century, where the practice began to evolve to suit the local customs.
 The traditional Chinese massage called anma, or tui na, became more associated with pleasure and relaxation, as opposed to exclusively healing.

 In the 20th century, a practitioner named Tamai Tempaku wanted to revive and maintain the healing aspect of massage therapy in TCM.
 He infused his style of massage with the Western scientific disciplines of anatomy and physiology, along with chiropractic principles and physiotherapy, in order to create a new modality.